 Kaede was still considering her answer when Gaspard finished translating for Gwen, and the older woman immediately took on a catty smile:

-"Especially when you're doing it with him."
+"Especially when you're in bed with him."

 Gaspard coughed and nearly choked while Kaede stared back with her eyes bulging.